MiguelMurilloG/horror-movie-quiz/README.md

 # Features

 - Entrance Page: Welcomes players with a spooky background image and a prominent quiz title.

+- Instrunctions : Clear instructions guide players on how to navigate the quiz, ensuring they understand the mechanics before delving into the questions.
 - Quiz Area: Displays quiz questions and multiple-choice options within a container adorned with horror-themed visuals.
 - Question Counter: Indicates the player's progress through the quiz, ensuring they know how many questions remain.
 - Feedback: Provides immediate feedback on the player's answers, highlighting correct and incorrect choices.